jonasmeise/TransferAnalysisSentimentExtraction/README.md

 ## Class Descriptions

 The final section includes a description of all classes, to give you a general idea about what exactly they do.
 Our implemented classes can be found in the folder [/meise/](https://github.com/jonasmeise/TransferAnalysisSentimentExtraction/tree/master/src/main/java/de/unidue/langtech/bachelor/meise).
-The other classes are either auto-generated (WebAnno-classes) or external classes, which are used as a surrogate for methods that are not yet implemented in Maven-libraries (Weka).
+The other classes are either auto-generated (WebAnno-classes) or external classes, which are used as a surrogate for methods that are not yet implemented in Maven-libraries (Weka's ThresholdSelector).

 [AspectClassifier](https://github.com/jonasmeise/TransferAnalysisSentimentExtraction/blob/master/src/main/java/de/unidue/langtech/bachelor/meise/classifier/AspectClassifier.java): Handles the actual learning process, as well as regression analysis (+ allocation algorithm).
 Uses Weka and its supportive modules to generate data and evaluation scores, as e.g. String2WordVector.